Bio-data-tricks/BioDT/pages/pages-root-folder/index.md

  title: "Who am I ?"
  url: '/about/'
  image: nag-toxicity-map01-thumb.jpg
- text: 'Here you will find some information about my academic and professional background. '
+ text: 'Here you will find some information about my academic and professional background.
+Do you want my CV ? '

 widget3:
  title: "Talk to me"